Choosing the right license type for your arivis software

 Single user, multiple workstations

 If you intend to regularly use your license on different computers (maybe you have a desktop and laptop you regularly use), then a floating license is a better option as it will allow you to use any of your systems as long as they are on the same network.
 A Virtual Private Network can be used if the machines aren't on the same physical network.
-If using a VPN is not practical for you, purchasing an HL key may be a more convenient solution.
+If using a local network or VPN is not practical for you, purchasing an HL key may be a more convenient solution.

 Multiple users, distributed workstation